rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

 ## Representable isomorphisms.

 We prove [RS17, Proposition 10.11].
-We firs need to access the fiberwise equivalence with no extra data, and then define some helpers.
+We first need to access the fiberwise equivalence with no extra data, and then define some helpers.

 ```rzk
 #section representable-isomorphisms